-When you're ready to inspect your roof, begin by giving the roof and the caulk a good cleaning.
+When you’re ready to inspect your roof, begin by giving the roof and the caulk a good cleaning.
+Here’s a link to our DIY roof cleaner.
 After rinsing everything off, pay attention to where water may be pooling; especially around the caulk.
-Once it's dry, use chalk to draw a circle around any areas that have poor drainage.
+Once it’s dry, use chalk to draw a circle around any areas that have poor drainage.
 Then begin inspecting the old caulk, and areas around fitting that may have hairline gaps.
 Look for signs of brittleness, cracks, pinholes, small cratering, or edges that easily lift up.
 Again, use the chalk to draw circles around those areas that need attention.

 I prefer to remove old caulk rather than blob more on top.
 To remove it, use a plastic putty knife or other tool with dull edges.
 To avoid tearing a rubber roof membrane or scratching an aluminum roof, shimmy the tool around the edge of the caulk until it begins to lift.
 It’s easiest to do this when outdoor temperatures are above 80 degrees, otherwise you could use a hot air gun or blow dryer to carefully heat the caulk.

-It's not necessary to remove all the caulk; there will be areas where that's impossible without damaging the rubber membrane.
-My goal is to get the old caulk as flush to the rubber surface as possible.
+It’s not necessary to remove all the caulk; there will be areas where that’s impossible without damaging the rubber membrane.
+The is to get the old caulk as flush to the rubber surface as possible.

 Have a small tub, denatured alcohol, and rags nearby to clean up as you go.
 Store the can and rags in the small tub.
 Avoid letting the denatured alcohol make contact with the rubber roof for too long.
 You will want to have another container for holding the removed caulk.